MmSie/IoT_Assignment3/README.md

 2. Run `main.py` to start sending the sensor data to the MQTT broker.

 Please note: You need to have `pandas`, `paho-mqtt`, `numpy`, `astral`, `os`, `datetime` and `json` Python libraries installed to run these scripts.

-#### Visualisations:

-In `main.ipynb`, we have also provided a visual representation of the daily temperature variation that we simulate.
-It demonstrates the temperature peaking at 14:00 and bottoming out at 02:00.